Gia Long: Consolidation of Southern Annam

-After more than a decade of conflict, Nguyễn Ánh had finally managed to gain control of Saigon for long enough to have time to start a permanent base in the area and prepare to build up for a decisive power struggle with the Tây Sơn.
-The area around Saigon, known as Gia Dinh, began to be referred to as its own region, because Nguyễn Ánh's presence was becoming entrenched, distinguishing and associating the area with a political base.
-Nguyễn Ánh's military was able to consolidate, and a civil service was reestablished.
+After more than a decade of conflict, Nguyễn Phúc Ánh had finally managed to gain control of Saigon for long enough to have time to start a permanent base in the area and prepare to build up for a decisive power struggle with the Tây Sơn.
+The area around Saigon, known as Gia Định, began to be referred to as its own region, because Nguyễn Phúc Ánh's presence was becoming entrenched, distinguishing and associating the area with a political base.
+Nguyễn Phúc Ánh's military was able to consolidate, and a civil service was reestablished.
 According to the historian Keith Taylor, this was the first time that the southern third of Vietnam was integrated "as a region capable of participating successfully in war and politics among Vietnamese speakers", which could "compete for ascendancy with all the other places inhabited by speakers of the Vietnamese language".
 A Council of High Officials consisting of military and civil officials was created in 1788, as was a tax collection system.
-In the same year, regulations were passed to force half the male population of Gia Dinh to serve as conscripts, and two years later, a system of military colonies was implemented to bolster the Nguyễn support base across all racial groups, including ethnic Khmers and Chinese.
+In the same year, regulations were passed to force half the male population of Gia Định to serve as conscripts, and two years later, a system of military colonies was implemented to bolster the Nguyễn support base across all racial groups, including ethnic Khmers and Chinese.

-The French officers enlisted by Pigneau helped to train Nguyễn Ánh's armed forces and introduced Western technological expertise to the war effort.
+The French officers enlisted by Pigneau helped to train Nguyễn Phúc Ánh's armed forces and introduced Western technological expertise to the war effort.
 The navy was trained by Jean-Marie Dayot, who supervised the construction of bronze-plated naval vessels.
 Olivier de Puymanel was responsible for training the army and the construction of fortifications.
 He introduced European infantry training, formations and tactics while also facilitating various methods of manufacturing and using European-style artillery, thereby making cannonry and projectiles a central part of the military.
-Pigneau and other missionaries acted as business agents for Nguyễn Ánh, purchasing munitions and other military matériel.
+Pigneau and other missionaries acted as business agents for Nguyễn Phúc Ánh, purchasing munitions and other military matériel.
 Pigneau also served as an advisor and de facto foreign minister until his death in 1799.
 Upon Pigneau's death, Gia Long's funeral oration described the Frenchman as "the most illustrious foreigner ever to appear at the court of Cochinchina".
 Pigneau was buried in the presence of the crown prince, all mandarins of the court, the royal bodyguard of 12,000 men and 40,000 mourners.